-3.5 Proving a Metering System, .
+[MEM]3.5 Proving a Metering System, .

 Complex Sites are subject to Complex Site Validation Test as set out in 3.5.6, and as referenced in Appendix 4.9 Guide to Complex Sites

-For Outstations with integral Meters which can only have a pulse multiplier of 1 as identified on the ELEXON website (compliance and protocol approval list), a proving test is not required.
+For Outstations with integral Meters which can only have a pulse multiplier of 1 as identified on the Elexon website (compliance and protocol approval list), a proving test is not required.
 All other Metering Systems, other than those registered in Measurement Class F, are subject to a proving test.